mailchimp/content-style-guide/12-writing-for-accessibility.html.md

 ### Make sure closed captioning is available

 Closed captioning or transcripts should be available for all videos.
 The information presented in videos should also be available in other formats.

+### Be mindful of visual elements

+Aim for high contrast between your font and background colors.
+Tools in the resources section should help with picking accessible colors.

+Images should not be the only method of communication, because images may not load or may not be seen.
+Avoid using images when the same information could be communicated in writing.

 ## Resources